 Behave yourselves, Buffs!

 "The Code of Conduct follows students off-campus," said CU spokesperson Bronson Hilliard.
 "If you go to a concert in Denver and you get into a fight and are arrested for assault, you're still eligible for facing [disciplinary actions] with the Office of Student Conduct."

 This "expectation of good conduct," Hilliard said, "follows students throughout their time" at CU.

 Contrary to its "party school" reputation, CU-Boulder takes substance abuse issues very seriously.
-Students caught violating campus policies and city, state and federal laws regarding drugs and alcohol can face very real consequences from the university and beyond.

 "Anyone coming to CU thinking it's a great party school better rethink the proposition," said CU spokesperson Bronson Hilliard.
 "We expect a standard of self-control and self-discipline, whether a student is 18 or 22."